raisa-d/BlackoutPoetryStudio/README.md

   - generate a random poem
   - select which words you want to be in your poem
   - reset the poem so no words are selected anymore
+  - black out the rest of the words to create the poem

 ## Next Steps/Features to Implement
-1. Blackout functionality
-2. Save progress in local storage so it doesn't delete user progress if they refresh it
+1. Save progress in local storage so it doesn't delete user progress if they refresh it
-3. Search functionality to get poem by searching the database by keyword, author, etc.
+2. Search functionality to get poem by searching the database by keyword, author, etc.
-4. Create a blackout poem using custom text
+3. Create a blackout poem using custom text
-5. Save and share your poem
+4. Save and share your poem
-6. Add instructions for user.
+5. Add instructions for user.
 (Possibly something collapsible where they can choose to show or hide the instructions.)
+6. Styling & making it responsive

 ## APIS I am considering using
 - [poetryDB API](https://poetrydb.org/index.html)